lias-laboratory/biogitom/Tasks/ncit2doid/Results_log_ncit2doid.md

 )
 ```

-    Number of Positive Predictions : 2463
+    Number of Positive predictions: 3217

 # **Evaluation**